daniel-ilett/blog/_posts/2019-12-18-tut4-3-matrix-matching.md

 # Conclusion

 Rendering portals properly comes with tons of edge cases you might not have thought of.
-In order to clip the correct details, we have to make use of an **oblique projection matrix**, which involves modifying the near clip plane so it intersects the portal plane.
+In order to clip the correct details, we must  make use of an **oblique projection matrix**, which involves modifying the near clip plane so that it intersects the portal plane.
 It goes to show how much work just 5 lines or so of code can accomplish!

 In the next tutorial, we'll deal with **travelling through portals**.
 How do we warp an object across portals while faithfully **conserving momentum**?